DEEP-PolyU/NetBenchmark/README.md

 ### Base class: `Models`
 All algorithms model inherit from a base class: `Models`, which itself inherits from `torch.nn.Module`.
-The main idea of this class is tuning parameters and obtain the best result, which will be evaluated by node classification.
+The main idea of this class is to tune parameters and obtain the best result, which will be evaluated by node classification.

 ```python
 class Models(torch.nn.Module):